nikitavoloboev/data/focusing/rules.md

 - Communicate everything.
 Be honest, kind and empathetic.
 Don't avoid/ignore conflicts.
 - Acknowledge and apologize for any mistakes made.
 Learn and improve.
 - Don't be cruel in my actions and words.
 Treat my partner and friends with respect.
+You are only as pretty as you treat people.
 - Show genuine interest and love in the other person's lives.
 Especially my partner.
 - Don't cheat (if not discussed and not allowed) in secret.
 Don't lie.
 - Don't complain needlessly and be a burden to anyone's lives.
 It's okay to ask for help and hugs.
 Share your struggles and the wins.
 Appreciate each other.